rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 If you fill out the search input and submit the form, you'll see the API request triggered in your DevTools, as well as the response in the console!
 That means we can start decoding our results and turning them into something that Reason can accurately use for its' type system.

-Before we write our decoder functions, we'll need to add a type declaration for the shape that we would like our data to look like on the Reason side of things.
+Before we write our decoder functions, we'll need to add a type declaration for the shape that we would like our data to be.
 This will be the return type of our JSON decoder and we'll eventually add it to our component state.
-Let's create a `repository` type that contains 3 keys: a repository name, the repository URL, and a short description.
-We can add it up by our `state` declaration.
+Let's create a `repository` type that contains 3 keys: a name, the URL, and a short description.
+We can add it up above our `state` declaration.

 {{< highlight javascript >}}
 type repository = {